fyac44/clarity_CC_SAMII/clarity_CPC1/INSTALL.md

 Open MATLAB and go to the following directory `projects/BEZ2018_CUDA`

 Execute the file `mexANmodel.m`

+Do not forget to include a path or a command to excecute matlab from the command line:

+- open `scripts/paths.sh`
+- modify this line: `export MATLAB_BIN="<MATLAB_PATH OR COMMAND>"`

 ## 5. Compile cu code for the BEZ2018 model (ONLY NVIDIA GPUs)